corrode/corrode.github.io/content/blog/async/index.md

 composable](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)
 and accessible.
 On top of that, the error messages of sync Rust are much easier to reason about than those of async Rust.

+In your public library code, avoid async-only interfaces to make downstream integration easier.

 ### Keep It Simple